Konilo/purchasing-power/backend/README.md

 # Setting up the production backend server
 ## Creation of the EC2 instance

 Create an AWS EC2 instance within the Free Tier boundaries.
-Choose Ubuntu, allow HTTP and HTTPS requests, and use the default values for the rest, including the RSA key pair.
+Choose Ubuntu and use the default values for the rest, including the use of key pair (choose an RSA one).
 Store the resulting .pem file at the root of Backend service.

 ## Connection to the instance